-3. Spray/dab the stain
+3. Spray/Dab the Stain

 Gently apply the cleaning solution of your choice to the stain using a sponge or a towel.
 If you are using a steam cleaner as mentioned above, use it on the stain before and after applying the cleaner.
 Let the solution rest for 5 – 10 minutes so that it has sufficient time to work on the stain.

-4. Clean the stain with water
+4. Clean the Stain with Water

 Use a damp towel or a sponge to clean the stain.
 Don’t use water excessively as it could lead to water stains, and you will end up with another problem to deal with!
 If using a steam cleaner, do it cautiously so as not to excessively dampen seats.
 Make sure to use correct heat settings as recommended in the instruction manual.

-5. Repeat steps 03 and 04 if necessary
+5. Repeat Steps 03 and 04 if Necessary

 If you can’t really see an improvement on the stain or if it is still partially visible, then attack the stain again with steps 3 and 4.
 This could be especially necessary if the stain is quite old, as coffee stains strengthen over time.

-6. Dry the seat
+6. Dry the Eat